 On an average, first symptoms take around 21 days, however, the sore appears between 10 and 90 days after exposure to the bacteria.
 It is not unusual for people to have several sores, but in most cases, there is a single sore.
 It is usually painless and small.
 If not treated, it disappears in 3-6 weeks, on its own.
 Because it is painless and disappears without any medicine, people often do not consider it to be serious, so they do not seek medical advice.
 Even if the chancre heals, the bacteria remains inside the body and thrives.
 Now, it progresses to the second stage.

 Second Stage of Syphilis

 In this stage, the disease manifests a wide range of symptoms.
-Each of these assorted symptoms indicate some other simpler disease.
+Each of these assorted symptoms indicates some other simpler disease.
 This stage is referred to as the secondary stage of Syphilis.
-There are lesions on the mucus membranes.
+There are lesions on the mucous membranes.
 There are rashes on different parts of the skin.
-In some cases the complete body is covered with rashes.
+In some cases, the complete body is covered with rashes.
 They are so faint that it is difficult to notice them in some cases.
 The strange part is

 Third Stage of Syphilis: Latent Syphilis

 If it is left untreated at this stage, it will enter into a stage with no further visible symptoms.
 During this period, the disease takes up very destructive and evil turn.
 It is difficult to say how long the disease will sleep in this condition, but it’s very long period.
 This is called the latent stage.
 During this stage, infected people don’t manifest many symptoms and they don’t spread the disease.
 The disease is still present in them and they can be effectively treated.

 Later Stage of Syphilis